Starship Technologies

-Starship Technologies, Inc. is a Delaware corporation developing autonomous delivery vehicles.
-Founded in 2014, the company is headquartered in San Francisco, California, with engineering operations in Tallinn, Estonia, and Helsinki, Finland.
+Starship Technologies is an autonomous delivery vehicle company.
+Originally founded in Estonia in 2014, the company is headquartered in San Francisco, California, with engineering operations in Tallinn, Estonia, and Helsinki, Finland.
 Starship also has offices in London and Milton Keynes in the United Kingdom and in Hamburg, Germany.

-As of October 2025, the company has raised approximately $280 million in equity funding and €50 million in long term loan facilities.
-In October 2025, the Company announced that is had surpassed 9 million autonomous deliveries and had travelled over 12 million miles (19 million km) globally.

 History

-Starship Technologies was founded by Skype co-founders Janus Friis and Ahti Heinla in 2014.
+Starship Technologies was founded by Skype co-founders Janus Friis and Ahti Heinla in 2014 in Tallinn, Estonia.
 Heinla and Friis had taken part in a NASA competition, the Centennial Challenge, to design and build autonomous robots to retrieve geological samples.
 While their team (named 'Kuukulgur', or 'Moon Rover') did not win the competition, Heinla and Friis began working to apply the technology they had developed to the problem of last mile delivery following a meeting in London.
 Starship Technologies OÜ was registered on 11 June 2014 in Tallinn, Estonia.
 Starship Technologies, Inc., a Delaware corporation, was registered in San Francisco, United States, on 28 September 2016.

 Starship Technologies launched pilot services in 2016, in the US and the UK among other countries, with commercial services launched in 2017.
 In April 2018, Starship launched its autonomous delivery service in Milton Keynes in partnership with Co-op and Tesco.
 In March 2020, Starship became the first robot delivery service to operate in a British town center with the rollout of its service in Central Milton Keynes.
 By November 2020, Starship claimed that Milton Keynes had the 'world's largest autonomous robot fleet'.
 By March 2023 the company was delivering in seven British cities.